chetkelly/Plip/README.md

 # Plip Arduino Library

-This library allows Arduino boards to send Neimans Plip codes using an IR LED, for Renault key emulation.
+This library allows Arduino boards to send Neimans Plip codes using an IR LED, for Renault, Peugeor, Citreon (and others) key emulation.

 ## Author